logi-web/games/README.md

 # Simple Lists with GitHub Pages

-A lightweight, YAML-driven web application for creating beautiful, responsive link collections.
+A lightweight, YAML-driven web application for pretty link collections.
 Originally created to bookmark daily web-based games, but versatile enough for any collection of links.

 ## [Example](https://logi-web.github.io/games/)